 You’re going to want to make sure your setup is simple and easy to use so that there are little to no hang-ups while your parishioners are waiting for the announcements, sermon illustration videos, or worship lyrics you want to show them.

-To keep everything running smoothly, it's best to do as much research as possible as well as get some practice in prior to the moment you actually need to use your system.
+To keep everything running smoothly, it’s best to do as much research as possible as well as get some practice in before the moment you need to use your system.

 Church Projection System Equipment You Will Need

-Another thing you'll want to keep in mind is how many screens you're going to need to project upon.
-You may need to purchase multiple projectors in order to make sure you are covered.
+Another thing you’ll want to keep in mind is how many screens you’re going to need to project upon.
+You may need to purchase multiple projectors to make sure you are covered.

 You’ll also want to think about how far away from the screen your projector is.
 A good rule of thumb is to make the distance between the screen and the projector twice the width of the screen itself.
 You might want to read my article on church projector screen size here.

-If you have a suitable space to keep a desktop computer within the church then it is likely to be the better option.
-There's a greater chance of being able to find a computer that will have the hard drive and graphics card capabilities to handle images and videos.
+If you have a suitable space to keep a desktop computer within the church, then it is likely to be the better option.
+There’s a higher chance of being able to find a computer that will have the hard drive and graphics card capabilities to handle images and videos.
 If not, then a quality laptop will be necessary.

 You’ll want to discuss what it will be used for with your pastor or church communications director as you search for the right laptop to use so that you can guide you in the direction that will provide the best fit for your needs.

 Depending on your projector and computer, you are going to need the right kind of cable to connect the projector to your computer.
-There are three different cables that might work for your setup.
-It will be important to find out which kind of cable will work best for you before you make a purchase.
+Three different cables might work for your setup.
+It will be essential to find out which type of cable will work best for you before you make a purchase.

 The three kinds of cables consist of the HDMI cable, which is the most popular.
-It's a simple and easy to use cable, but only works effectively up to 32 feet.
-After that, you may need to look into purchasing a booster in order to keep it working correctly.
+It’s a simple and easy to use cable but only works effectively up to 32 feet.
+After that, you may need to look into purchasing a booster to keep it working correctly.

 The second cable is a DVI, which can reach farther than an HDMI cable but comes in two different kinds, digital and both digital and analog.
-With this cord, it will be important to know which kind you'll need.
+With this cord, it will be essential to know which type you’ll need.